Dental Crowns Quincy, MA

 Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns and Dental Bridges Quincy

 When getting dental Restoratives, your teeth will be somewhat sensitive after they have been prepared.
 This is why you need to wear a temporary crown while waiting for a permanent one to be created.
 We use sedation dentistry to ensure that you will not experience any discomfort during the procedure and after the fact you simply need to take some oral pain medication for a couple of days until you feel better.

 The benefit of wearing a crown is that it surrounds and protects the tooth.
 This means that regardless of how damaged the tooth was, you can eat your favorite foods without fear of discomfort.
 A crown can restore the functionality of your mouth by making it easy to eat, drink and speak like normal.
 This is ideal for people that are suffering from severely sensitive teeth, have a cracked or chipped tooth or have undergone a root canal.
 Similarly, a bridge makes it possible to eat and speak like normal without worrying about your new tooth becoming loose or falling out.
 They are both ideal for people that have active lifestyles and don't want to be constrained by their teeth.
 To find out if the procedure is right for you, call 617-982-1649 to schedule an appointment with us and discuss your options.
-At Premier Dental of Quincy and Milton, we make it easier for patients throughout Quincy to have a beautiful and functional smile.
+At Core Dental Group and Implants Center, we make it easier for patients throughout Quincy to have a beautiful and functional smile.